 Post raising finance you'll likely experience frantic feelings about whether the investment is likely to pay off.
 Consequently decision making will be rushed.
 However, in time these feelings will become more relaxed and comfortable as your hard work comes together.
-Decision making will change to being more considered and your time will be divided between customers, staff and strategies to generate growth.

 The investment has paid off!
 Income in the business is both consistent and improving.
 You'll be able to reward yourself by extracting money from the operation to pay yourself.
 You'll experience feelings of excitement about this new phase of growth and satisfaction at the achievement.
 Decisions are thus likely to be made confidently.

 Your time will still be spent between customers and staff however, a warning sign will be your employees coming under increasing pressure as they will be experiencing both stress and frustration.
 This will be as a consequence of growth and having to handle more customers.
 Your focus though will likely remain on growing.

 This is where the business experiences accelerated turnover.
 The benefits of investment(s) will be fully realised.
 Unfortunately profits may not follow suit and may actually suffer as the business becomes increasingly harder to manage and run.
 You'll experience stress and frustration due to financial commitments and the pressures to maintain the rate of expansion.

 There is also likely to be frustration with servicing a lot of customers, staffing matters and operational issues such as IT.
 This means the scale-up phase can lead to irrationality in decision making and time pressures as to where to focus on the business.

 You'll likely end up working long hours which will impact on your lifestyle.
 Your staff will feel overworked and potentially out of control, being divorced from decision making.
 Your focus at this points should be on building infrastructure and systems to cope with growth however, many often erroneously continue to center their thoughts around how to increase turnover.